aiven/aiven-docs/docs/products/postgresql/howto/upgrade.md

 To upgrade a PostgreSQL service:

-1. Log in to [Aiven Console](https://console.aiven.io/), and select the instance that you want to upgrade.
+1. Log in to [Aiven Console](https://console.aiven.io/), and select the instance to upgrade.
 1. Select **Service settings** from the sidebar of your service's page.
-1. Navigate to the **Service management** section, and select **Upgrade versioin** from the **Actions** (**...**) menu.
+1. Go to the **Service management** section, and select **Upgrade versioin** from the **Actions** (**...**) menu.
-1. In the **Upgrade Aiven for PostgreSQL Confirmation** window, select the version that you want to upgrade to from the dropdown menu.
+1. In the **Upgrade Aiven for PostgreSQL Confirmation** window, select the version to upgrade to from the dropdown menu.

     :::note
     When you select the version, the system checks the compatibility of the